 Expanded Clay Aggregate

 If you’ve wondered about those rocks in your orchid pot that look like Cocoa Puffs cereal, you probably purchased a plant grown in an expanded clay aggregate like Aliflor or Hydroton Clay Pebbles.
-Unlike regular rocks, these ceramic pebbles are porous and lightweight, and are neither acidic nor alkaline.
+Unlike regular rocks, these ceramic pebbles are porous, lightweight, and are neither acidic nor alkaline.
 You can use them alone, mix them with other growing media, or use them as a mulch on all of your orchids to give them a uniform appearance.

 You will commonly see this inorganic growing medium used in orchids imported from Hawaii.
-Like other rock growing media, lava rock won’t break down, and is a good potting mix amendment for orchids that don’t like to have their roots disturbed.
+Like other rock growing media, lava rock won’t break down and is a good potting mix amendment for orchids that don’t like to have their roots disturbed.
 Lava rock retains water, increasing humidity for your orchids.

 Perlite, also known as sponge rock, is actually the end result of volcanic glass exposed to high heat.
 Although perlite doesn’t contribute any nutrients to orchid plants, the substance has excellent water retention and aeration properties.

 Pumice has many fans for its polishing potential on rough skin, but this volcanic rock is also a lightweight inorganic growing medium for your orchids.
 The rock is highly porous, holding up to 50% of its weight in water.
+It's also quite lightweight, so won't weigh your plant down.

 The cotton-like fibers of chalk and basalt will never break down in your orchid potting mix.
 Balance the alkalinity of rock wool cubes with an organic ingredient like bark or peat moss.
+This can be found in better gardening stores or online.

 Shredded bark from trees like fir, cedar, and cypress acidifies your orchid mix as it breaks down.
 Bark is also favored for its natural look and pleasant fragrance.
 Orchids growing in a bark medium may need repotting once a year.